No. 74 of coffee producers with 20 tons French Polynesian Coffee a year.

 - The prevailing climate and volcanic soils are ideal for growing Arabica like Red Cattura.

-- The coffee is 100% local, because it is grown, harvested, processed and roasted on site.
+- French Polynesian Coffee is 100% local, because it is grown, harvested, processed and roasted on site.

 - For 25% of the population of Rurutu, coffee is the main source of income.

 - The taste of the coffee is balanced, with a mild acidity, character, fruity floral notes and a very soft aroma.